-When deciding on a major in college or simply weighing the pros and cons of different career paths, you are likely considering factors such as work environment, salary, and a long-term potential for growth.
+Whether you’re deciding on a major in college or researching a career, you are likely considering factors like work environment, salary, and long-term growth potential.
 However, one of the most important factors is often overlooked: is this career a good fit for your personality?

 - Extravert (E) or Introvert (I)